A CNC Programming Tutorial is necessary if one is going to properly use a computational numeric control (CNC) milling machine or auto lathe.

 Why is a CNC Programming Handbook Necessary?

 As the technology for milling and lathing machines has advanced, using these machines has become more and more complicated.
-With the switch to computational numeric control machines (those machines run by computer that allow for intricate precision work) it has become increasingly difficult for one person to memorize all the different functions that are possible with a CNC machine.
+With the switch to computational numerical control machines (those machines run by computer that allow for intricate precision work) it has become increasingly difficult for one person to memorize all the different functions that are possible with a CNC machine.
 Instead of trying to memorize the myriad different functions that CNC machines are capable of, CNC Programming Tutorials put all the information needed to work these machines in one convenient place.

 To this end, CNC Programming Handbooks have been created to enable those using CNC machines to program them for whatever function is required.